dotnet/designs/proposed/apphost-embed-install-location.md

   1. App-local, if search location not configured
       - Look for the runtime in the app's folder (self-contained apps)
-  2. Embedded, if specified as a search location
+  2. App-relative, if specified as a search location
-      - Use the path embedded into `apphost`, relative to the app location
+      - Use the path written into `apphost`, relative to the app location
   3. Environment variables, if search location not configured or if set as a search location
       - Read the `DOTNET_ROOT_<arch>` and `DOTNET_ROOT` environment variables